manishdashsharma/Content-Evalutor/README.md

-# Originality API Project with Django Rest Framework
+# Content Evalutor API services

 Welcome to the Originality API project built with Django Rest Framework (DRF).
 This project allows you to evaluate content for originality.